-One approach towards dealing with appearance change is to observe as many variations as possible of each location and carry a representation that can model them \cite{churchill2013experience}.
-However, the bottleneck in this case is the significant amount of time needed to capture sufficient naturally occurring appearance variations.
-For example, recent benchmarks \cite{sattler2018benchmarking, apolloscape_arXiv_2018, OxfordRobotCar} have taken years to collect data with sufficient natural appearance variation.
-An orthogonal approach to address appearance change, pioneered in SeqSLAM \cite{milford2012seqslam}, is to consider sequence-to-sequence matching instead of matching a single query image to previously observed images.
-SeqSLAM showed that sequence based matching is more resilient to appearance change but comes with its own shortcoming (e.g., sensitivity to view-point changes and differences in sequence velocities~\cite{sunderhauf2013we}).
-While recent learning-based VL algorithms \cite{sattler2017efficient, kendall2015posenet, brachmann2017dsac, kendall2017geometric} have focused on the case of a single query image, in a robotics setting, the camera is operating continuously once the vehicle is moving and hence, it is realistic to expect a video (sequence of images) as a input to VL methods.
+An orthogonal approach to address appearance change, pioneered by SeqSLAM \cite{milford2012seqslam}, is to consider sequence-to-sequence matching instead of matching a single query image to previously observed images.
+SeqSLAM showed that sequence-based matching is more resilient to appearance changes but comes with its own shortcoming (e.g., sensitivity to view-point changes and differences in sequence velocities~\cite{sunderhauf2013we}).
+While recent learning-based VL algorithms \cite{brachmann2017dsac,kendall2015posenet,sattler2017efficient,kendall2017geometric} have focused on the case of a single query image, the camera, in robotics setting, is operating continuously once the vehicle is moving and hence, it is realistic to expect a video (sequence of images) as an input to VL methods.